-Licensing Requirements One key consideration with HMOs is licensing.
+Licensing Requirements: One key consideration with HMOs is licensing.
 Properties with five or more tenants from different households require a mandatory HMO license from the local council.
 To obtain a permit, minimum standards must be met for fire safety, amenities provision, and room sizes.
 The cost of an HMO license varies by council but typically runs £500-£1,500 for five years.

-Regional Differences HMO licensing regulations are not consistent across the UK.
-Landlords must check their specific local council’s requirements as the rules vary significantly even for neighbouring areas.
+Regional Differences: HMO licensing regulations are not consistent across the UK.
+Landlords must check their specific local council’s requirements, as the rules vary significantly even for neighbouring areas.
 For example, some councils like Nottingham require licensing for all HMOs regardless of occupant number, while others have more limited licensing schemes.

 Additional HMO Regulations Beyond licensing, HMOs come with other regulatory requirements for landlords.
 This includes: